How to Paint Good Art: Using the Big Three

 1. The horse covers the largest area.

-2. The middle-sized background is smaller than the horse.
+2. The middle-sized background is smaller.

 3. The foreground is the smallest area.